 If your student has insurance…

-Students can submit proof of current health insurance coverage through our insurance waiver form starting June 18.
+Students can submit proof of current health insurance coverage through our insurance waiver form starting June 8.
 In order to submit an insurance waiver, students will need to have their insurance ID card information.
 If covered by a parent or spouse, they will also need to know the primary cardholder’s date of birth.
-Waiver applications are due by Aug.
-1 and must be submitted each academic year.
+Waiver applications are due by Sept.
+11 and must be submitted each academic year.
+Learn more about private insurance.

 If your student needs insurance…